 - A strong need exists: the applicant has some available funding and the project might proceed without GIA funding, albeit not as rapidly.

-- The project has received some funding already from the Office of Vice President for Research or other sources.
+- The project has received some funding already from the Research and Innovation Office or other sources.

 Need Score: C

 - The need for funding at this time is marginal or below.

 - Applicant has more than $50,000 of uncommitted nonsponsored/internal funding, e.g. startup, matching, Imagine Funding, funds associated with position.
 (The Need Justification section should clearly state why the proposed study could not be financed by startup money or other unrestricted funds.)